htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 **NB: Note the extra decimal '5' in RULE3 !!**

 **RULE1** sends the TOGGLE- and DOUBLE press command via MQTT .
-CLEAR command is fired upon button release and enables RULE3 is enabled again .
+CLEAR command is fired upon button release and RULE3 is enabled again - ready for next HOLD command.

 **RULE2** handles the 'fall back' to direct switch control if MQTT server is unavailable.
 Nice WAF feature, if HA/MQTT server is down.
 Then lights still can be toggled on/off using the wall switch.

-**RULE3** sends the HOLD command, disables itselves (to ensure only one HOLD command is send) and finally clears payload value.
+**RULE3** sends the HOLD command, disables itselves (to ensure only one HOLD command is send).

 RULE3 is set as 'run once' in Tasmota (with the decimal 5 after the rule number) to prevent some extra HOLD commands gets send before rule is disabled.